gk2517/Movie_recommendation_website/README.md

 <h2>Project Overview</h2>

 The Movie Recommender System leverages Python + Natural Language Processing (NLP) to help users discover movies tailored to their interests.
+The preprocess.py file acts as the system’s data enrichment pipeline by pulling cast details, posters, descriptions, genres, and poster URLs directly from the TMDB API..

 Using the Bag-of-Words model and cosine similarity, the system identifies how closely movies relate to each other based on:

 Cast